Forged in Fire get’s a lot of publicity due to the now-famous TV show, which has run since 2015.

 5. Ease of Maintenance

-Maintenance for these is quite simple for a commercial knife product.
+Maintenance for these is quite simple for a commercial chef's knife product.
 According to the company, people should wipe the blade down with warm water.

 Each kitchen knife can be put in the dishwasher, according to Forged in Fire.
 However, many experts are against this as it can decrease your product’s lifespan .